- Wearing new dentures can increase saliva flow, cause sore spots, change your pronunciation and articulation, and make eating more difficult.

 Change in pronunciation

-It's common to have trouble saying certain words when you get new dentures.
-They can feel somewhat bulky and cause you to have a hard time with pronunciation.
+It is common to have trouble saying certain words when you get new dentures.
+They can feel bulky and make it hard for you to pronounce.
 A lisp is not uncommon to hear.
-Like everything else, you will quickly get accustomed to a new way of speaking and your speech will return to normal within a short period of time.
+Like everything else, you will quickly get accustomed to a new way of speaking, and your speech will return to normal within a short time.

 Difficulty in eating

 There is a trick to eating with dentures.
 When we use our natural teeth, we often put food to one side or the other.
 With dentures, you need to place food evenly on both sides.
 This keeps the denture from getting dislodged.
 Also, you may have difficulty biting into foods like sandwiches and apples.
-It's best to cut up food and place it in the back of your mouth, instead of trying to use the front teeth.
+It is best to cut up food and place it at the back of your mouth, rather than using the front teeth.

 Tips for adjusting to new dentures